Skip to main content

 Nicquet Blake, PhD

-Dean, Division of Graduate Education and Postdoctoral Affairs
+Vice Provost and Dean, Division of Graduate Education and Postdoctoral Affairs

 Speakers:

-Joanne Chun, PharmD, PhD
+Joanne Chun, PharmD ’93, PhD ’96

 Professor, Department of Bioengineering and Therapeutic Sciences

-Assistant Professor, Department of Physical Therapy and Rehabilitation Science
+Professor, UCSF Department of Microbiology and Immunology

 Atreya Dey, PhD

-2025 Postdoc Slam winner
+Winner, 2025 Postdoc Slam

 Talk